-When you use the Web or send an e-mail message, you use a domain name to do it.
-For example, the Uniform Resource Locator (URL) "http://www.howstuffworks.com" contains the domain name howstuffworks.com.
-So does this e-mail address: firstname.lastname@example.org.
-Every time you use a domain name, you use the Internet's DNS servers to translate the human-readable domain name into the machine-readable IP address.
+When you use the web or send an email message, you use a domain name to do it.
+For example, the Uniform Resource Locator (URL) "https://www.howstuffworks.com" contains the domain name howstuffworks.com.
+So does this email address: email@example.com.
+Every time you use a domain name, the internet's DNS servers translate the human-readable domain name into the machine-readable IP address.
 Check out How Domain Name Servers Work for more in-depth information on DNS.

 Every name in the .COM top-level domain must be unique.
-The left-most word, like www, is the host name.
-It specifies the name of a specific machine (with a specific IP address) in a domain.
+The left-most section, like "www," is the host name.
+It specifies the name of a directory on a specific machine (with a specific IP address) in a domain.
 A given domain can, potentially, contain millions of host names as long as they are all unique within that domain.

 DNS servers accept requests from programs and other name servers to convert domain names into IP addresses.
 When a request comes in, the DNS server can do one of four things with it: